ShawnMcCool/database-backup/README.md

-> The [backup-manager package](https://github.com/heybigname/backup-manager) is being developed to replace this one.
+> This package is abandoned.
+This [Backup Manager](https://github.com/backup-manager) has fully replaced it.

 Database Backup
 ===============